 Home to the legendary Victoria Falls, walking safaris, the mighty Zambezi River and diverse wildlife, with many protected parks and safari areas, Zambia is your gateway to the ‘real Africa’.
-From laid-back to adventurous, Zambia has something on offer to accommodate for all moods, tastes and preferences.
+From laid-back to adventurous, Zambia has something on offer to accommodate all moods, tastes and preferences.

 If you are looking for an easy-going and relaxed experience, Zambia has a non-stop offering.
 Walk with the king of the jungle on escorted lion walking safaris, take advantage of all the game drives that are offered (some will be overnight excursions, taking you into Zimbabwe or Botswana, while others are half-day trips), pay a visit to the majestic Victoria Falls or meet Africa’s white rhino at the Mosi-oa-Tunya National Park.
 Livingstone’s market is also a great place to find those precious keepsakes from your trip and offers the ideal opportunity to get acquainted with the locals.

-The adventurous at heart will delight in activities ranging from white-river rafting on the mighty Zambezi (the rapids are big, the largest being a class five), bungee jumping from the Victoria Falls Bridge, abseiling or gorge swings.
+The adventurous at heart will delight in activities ranging from white-river rafting on the mighty Zambezi (the rapids are big, the largest being a class five), bungee jumping from the Victoria Falls Bridge, and abseiling or gorge swings.

-A definitive bucket-list item is the Flight of Angels where you will take a helicopter flight over Victoria Falls for a once-in-a-lifetime experience offering breath-taking views and incredible photo opportunities.
+A definitive bucket-list item is the Flight of Angels where you will take a helicopter flight over Victoria Falls for a once-in-a-lifetime experience offering breathtaking views and incredible photo opportunities.

 What to bring